grafana/grafana/docs/sources/reference/export_import.md

 ## Importing a dashboard

-To import a dasbhoard open dashboard search and then hit the import button.
+To import a dashboard open dashboard search and then hit the import button.

 <img src="/img/v31/import_step1.png">